Simeon Woods Richardson: Toronto Blue Jays

-Before Woods Richardson could report to St. Lucie, the Mets traded him and Anthony Kay to the Blue Jays for Marcus Stroman.
-The Blue Jays assigned Woods Richardson to the Advanced-A Dunedin Blue Jays following the trade.
+Before Woods Richardson could report to St. Lucie, the Mets traded him and Anthony Kay to the Toronto Blue Jays in exchange for Marcus Stroman.
+The Blue Jays assigned Woods Richardson to the High-A Dunedin Blue Jays following the trade.
 Over 26 starts between Columbia and Dunedin, Woods Richardson pitched to a 6–10 record, 3.80 ERA, and 126 strikeouts in 106 2/3 innings.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

-He opened the 2021 season with the New Hampshire Fisher Cats of the Double-A Northeast.
+Woods Richardson opened the 2021 season with the New Hampshire Fisher Cats of the Double-A Northeast.
+In 11 starts for New Hampshire, he compiled a 2-4 record and 5.76 ERA with 67 strikeouts across 45 1/3 innings pitched.

 Minnesota Twins

 On July 30, 2021, Woods Richardson was traded to the Minnesota Twins along with Austin Martin in exchange for José Berríos.
 He was assigned to the Wichita Wind Surge of the Double-A Central.
 Over 15 games (14 starts) between the two teams, he went 3–5 with a 5.91 ERA, 77 strikeouts, and 34 walks over 53 1/3 innings.
 He opened the 2022 season back with Wichita, and the Twins promoted Woods Richardson to the St. Paul Saints of the Triple-A International League in August.

 On October 2, 2022, Woods Richardson was promoted to the major leagues for the first time.
 He made his MLB debut for the Twins the same day against the Detroit Tigers.
 Upon his debut, he surpassed seven players for the longest last name in MLB history with 15 characters.
 This was surpassed on July 17, 2023, by Christian Encarnacion-Strand of the Cincinnati Reds, setting the new mark at 17 characters.

 Woods Richardson was optioned to Triple-A St. Paul to begin the 2023 season.
 He made only one appearance for Minnesota, allowing five runs on seven hits with five strikeouts across 4 2/3 innings of work.
 Woods Richardson was again optioned to Triple–A St. Paul to begin the 2024 season.

-On April 13, 2024, Woods Richardson was recalled as the 27th man in a doubleheader versus the Detroit Tigers, where he would earn his first career win.
-He would be optioned back the following day to Triple-A St. Paul.

-On April 25, 2024, Woods Richardson would again be recalled to the Twins.
+On April 13, 2024, Woods Richardson was recalled as the 27th man in a doubleheader against the Detroit Tigers, during which he earned his first career win.
+He was optioned back to St. Paul the following day.
+On April 25, Woods Richardson was again recalled to the Twins.

+Woods Richardson made 12 appearances (10 starts) for Minnesota to begin the 2026 campaign, but struggled to an 0–7 record and 7.74 ERA with 26 strikeouts across 47 2/3 innings pitched.
+On May 30, 2026, Woods Richardson was designated for assignment by the Twins.